 The regulatory environment in the media sector will be guided by the principle of "regulate to self-regulate."
 The government's role will primarily focus on creating a supportive framework that encourages self-regulation within the media industry.
-Instead of direct enforcement, the government will facilitate collaboration and provide an enabling environment for media growth.
+Instead of direct enforcement, the government will facilitate collaboration and cooperation by providing an enabling environment for media growth.